 First time in the studio?
-Try starting with 3 weeks of unlimited yoga for $30!
+Try starting with 1 week of unlimited classes for $20!
 Not a bad deal eh?

 Yoga was originally developed as a meditation method in Northern India over 5,000 years ago.
 It has deep roots!
 The earliest mention of yoga is in the Vedas, a set of four texts about living a lifestyle of wisdom and worship.
 Yoga postures were a way to prepare the body for meditation, self-study, and connection with a higher power.
 Yoga was brought to the west in the early 1900s and it has since grown and spread, as several leaders and gurus developed a following for different types of yoga and philosophies.

 People try yoga for different reasons.
 A regular practice can help with weight loss, blood pressure regulation, headaches, joint mobility, anger management, stress-related symptoms, and much more.
-But you might also find, along the way, things you don't expect- like a new awareness of your breathing, a really fun, great group of people, or a way to be more present, mindful, or spiritual in the midst of your day-to-day grind.
+You might also find benefits you don't expect, like a new awareness of your breathing, a really fun, great group of people, or a way to be more present, mindful, or spiritual in the midst of your day-to-day grind.

 Where do I start?

 If it's your first time, download the free Mindbody app and make yourself a profile.
-Or feel free to stop by the studio anytime we're open, or just come in 15 minutes before your first class.
-You don't have to Sign up for classes to come in and enjoy class but it is helpful for us to plan!
-We'll take your payment, show you around the place, and then you can get your yoga on!
-Please note: our classes start right on time and we cannot allow anyone in late out of respect for the teacher and the yogis that are getting their meditation on.
+Or feel free to call or stop by the studio anytime we're open and we'll help get you all ready to go.
+Some of our classes regularly fill up so it's important to pre-book your class!
+When you come in, we'll get you checked in, show you around the place, and then you can get your yoga on!
+Please note: our classes start right on time and we cannot allow anyone in late out of respect for the teacher and the yogis that have begun their meditation time.

 We recommend trying a Basics, Gentle, or Mindful movement class if it's your first time doing yoga or it's been a while.
-Basics, Gentle, and Mindful movement classes are great for beginners and will include slow and relaxing, but with a little stretching, movement strengthening, and balancing.
-You can also try our Yin yoga classes for just deep stretching or our Rest and restore and Nidra classes for a more restful, meditative practice.
-Classes with 'Flow' in the name (like Slow flow and Vinyasa flow) are going to be more of a workout and are recommended for those with experience.
+Basics and Gentle classes are great for beginners and will include slow and relaxing, but with a little stretching, movement strengthening, and balancing.
+You can also try our Yin yoga classes for a focus on deep stretching or our Rest and restore and Nidra classes for a more restful, meditative practice.
+Classes with 'Flow' in the name (like Slow flow and Vinyasa flow) are going to be more of a workout, with advanced postures and are recommended for those with yoga experience.
 Want a more active class but you're new to yoga or just getting back into it?
-Try Intro to flow or Gentle flow!
+Try Gentle flow!

 We take off our shoes and socks at the door to leave the floor clean for bare toesies.
 You're welcome to leave your belongings as well in our cubbies by the door.
 Our front desk crew will by close by while you practice.
 Bring a mat if you have one, or borrow one of ours.
 Try wearing tighter fitting, comfortable clothing so the teacher can see how your body is moving and you can move and breathe easily.
 Water might be nice to have as well.